Generalized compressible flows and solutions of the H(div) geodesic problem: The generalized geodesic formulation

 \begin{proposition}[Existence of minimizers] Provided that there exists a dynamic plan $\bs{\mu}^*$ such that $\mc{A}(\bs{\mu}^*)<+\infty$, the minimum of the action in problem~\ref{prob:generalizedunb} is attained. \end{proposition}

 Before providing the proof of proposition \ref{prop:existenceunbounded}, we introduce a useful rescaling operation which will allow us to preserve the homogenous constraint when passing to the limit using sequences of narrowly convergent dynamic plans.
-Such an operation was introduced in \cite{liero2018optimal} in order to deal with the analogous problem arising from the formulation of entropic optimal transport on the cone.
+Such an operation was introduced in \cite{liero2018optimal} in order to deal with the analogous problem arising from the formulation of optimal entropy-transport (i.e.\ unbalanced transport) on the cone.
 Adapting the notation in \cite{liero2018optimal} to our setting, we define for a functional $\theta:\Omega \rightarrow \mathbb{R}$,

-Then, given a dynamic plan $\bs{\mu}$, if $\theta(\mr{z})>0$ for $\bs{\mu}$-almost any path $z$, we can define the dilation map
+Then, given a dynamic plan $\bs{\mu}$, if $\theta(\mr{z})>0$ for $\bs{\mu}$-almost any path $\mr{z}$, we can define the dilation map